filviu/blog/content/posts/2011/2011-06-23-make-joomla-1-0-work-with-php-5-3.md

   - temp_on

 ---
 With the recent posts regarding resurrecting old stuff, recently I had to resurrect a Joomla 1.0 site.
-Soon enough I discovered that the home page doesn&#8217;t display correctly.
+Soon enough I discovered that the home page doesn't display correctly.
 No errors, just lots of white space :).
 The problem is that Joomla 1.0 is not really made for PHP 5.3.
 Of course I could have started a virtual machine with the right environment but I wanted it running along some newer sites.
-Here&#8217;s an easy fix:
+Here's an easy fix:

 Edit **./includes/Cache/Lite/Function.php**, find the line reading